nereagurru/A-Monte-Carlo-method-for-tracking-dust-properties-during-coagulation-in-protoplanetary-disks/README.md

 ## FILE OVERVIEW

 Main files:
 - src: all .F90 programs for this
+- src_mcdust: all .F90 programs for original mcdust, adapted from https://github.com/vicky1997/mcdust
 - setup: compilation and parameter information
 - outputs: for data storage
 - scripts: generate all figures from the main manuscript